 There is an array of outcomes from this project, some are very clear, but many are less tangible.
-Some of the outcomes are as hoped or better, others could still be improved, I will evaluate this at LOOKING BACK.
+Some of the outcomes are as hoped or better, others could still be improved, I will evaluate this at the LOOKING BACK chapter.